dalejwalterd/Implantables-Nova-Application/manual/How To Use.md

 The main file in this directory that will be modified for user implementation is @ref def.h, which defines NMT commands the module is able to receive.

-## Core/app
+## Core/App
-The app directory contains the user application files.
+The App (or application) directory contains the user application files.
 This is where your custom implementation of the module will live.

 ### module Folder
 There are a few files present in the directory that are required for operation of the generic module, but are not part of the core CanFest implentation, and thus, are included here.